 To get started, consider what motivates you and where you want to be in five or 10 years, and then set reasonable milestones to reach your ultimate goal.
 For example: Want to be financially solvent enough not to sweat the small money emergencies?
 Building up an emergency fund might be the first step.

 Financial experts recommend tracking your spending periodically, so you know where the money goes.

 If you haven’t tracked your spending so far, you could be spending far more on stuff you don’t need than you realize.
 To correct this, haul out Excel or your budgeting app of choice and go over your spending in the past one to six months.
-Putting your purchases into categories or tracking by retailer can be the eye opener you need to get your budget on track to meet those goals.
+Putting your purchases into categories or tracked by a retailer can be the eye-opener you need to get your budget on track to meet those goals.